 When deciding whether to advertise on TV or go digital, the answer depends on your goals, audience, and budget.
 For mass awareness, credibility, and top-of-funnel visibility, national TV remains one of the most effective tools.

 It is particularly powerful for product launches, brand repositioning, or when entering new markets.
-On the other hand, if your goal is lead generation.
-Direct response, or hyper-targeted engagement, digital advertising is the more efficient choice.
+On the other hand, if your goal is lead generation, direct response, or hyper-targeted engagement, digital advertising is the more efficient choice.

 That said, the best strategy for many businesses may not be one or the other, but a combination of both.
 Cross-platform campaigns that pair the credibility and reach of TV with the targeting and retargeting power of digital ads often yield the highest returns.